Lectures are presented daily by the faculty to the residents and medical students.

 Each year the department sponsors a half-day training session addressing management of patients with difficult airways.
-Both brief didactic sessions and hands-on opportunities with mulitple airway devices are provided.
+Both brief didactic sessions and hands-on opportunities with multiple airway devices are provided.

 Annual Review Course

-The Department of Anesthesiology sponsors an annual review course with world-renowned experts in February each year.
+The Department of Anesthesiology and Perioperative Medicine sponsors an annual review course with world-renowned experts in February each year.
 Residents are encouraged to attend and their registration fee is provided by the department.
 This course provides an excellent chance for residents to hear from leaders in our field.

 New Resident Tutorials